 Follow @David Astramskas

 The Orlando Magic started the game on fire, shooting 71% in the first quarter but led by just three after the first.
-The Warriors then took over in the 2nd quarter and had a 62-59 lead at the half, behind 22 points from Latrell Sprewell, who had been in a shooting slump.
+The Warriors took over in the second quarter and had a 62-59 lead at the half, behind 22 points from Latrell Sprewell, who had been in a shooting slump.
 For the Magic, Penny matched Spree with 22 and Shaq had 20 points at the halfway point.

 Both teams went back and forth for most of the second half and OT, as Shaq and Spree continued to score at will and the two Hardaways put on a passing clinic.
 Penny would finish the game with a team-high 13 assists to go with 38 points and Tim Hardaway finished with a career-high 22 assists to go with his 15 points.